JHWebDeveloper/Able2Deux/README.md

 - Audio panel will no longer appear for screengrabs.

 ### Removed
 - Eyedropper feature when hovering over the preview window with a color bg selected.
-The HTML color pick popup now comes with its own eyedropper tool rendering Able2's eyedropper rendundant.
+The HTML color pick popup now comes with its own eyedropper tool rendering Able2's eyedropper redundant.

 ## [2.2.5] - 11.6.2022